Jish: Classical antiquity

 During the Classical period, the town was known as Gischala, a Greek transcription of the Hebrew name Gush Halav.
 Both Josephus and later Jewish sources from the Roman-Byzantine period mention the fine olive oil for which the village was known.
 According to the Talmud, the inhabitants also engaged in the production of silk.
 Eleazar b.
 Simeon, described in the Talmud as a very large man with tremendous physical strength, was a resident of the town.
 According to one version of events, he was initially buried in Gush Halav but later reinterred in Meron, next to his father, Shimon bar Yochai.
 Jerome recorded that Paul the Apostle lived with his parents in "Giscalis in Judea," which is understood to be Gischala.

 After the fall of Gamla, Gush Halav was the last Jewish stronghold in the Galilee and Golan region during the Great Jewish Revolt against Rome (66-73 CE), and the home of John of Giscala.

 Two ancient synagogues were discovered at Jish.
 The first was located at the top of the hill, below the current Maronite Church.
 The second one was discovered at the foot of the hill, close to a spring; one of its columns is inscribed in Aramaic with the name of a particular "Yose son of Tanhum".
 This synagogue went through several phases of construction and reconstruction, one destruction being dated by excavator Eric M. Meyers to the earthquake of 551.
 In addition to Jewish structures and burial sites dated to the 3rd through 6th centuries, both Jewish and Christian amulets have also been discovered nearby.
 Christian artifacts from the Byzantine period have been found at the site.

 According to local tradition, two nearby rock-cut tombs contain the graves of 1st century BCE Jewish sages Shemaiah and Avtalyon.

 Middle Ages

-Historical sources from the 10th-15th centuries describe it as a large Jewish village and it is mentioned in the 10th century by Arab geographer Al-Muqaddasi.
+Historical sources from the 10th to the 15th centuries describe it as a large Jewish village, and it is mentioned in the 10th century by Arab geographer Al-Muqaddasi.
 Jewish life in the 10th and 11th centuries is attested to by documents in the Cairo Geniza.
 In 1172, the Jewish traveler Benjamin of Tudela found about 20 Jews living there.
-Ishtori Haparchi also attended a megilla reading when he visited in 1322.
+In 1322, during his journey through the Land of Israel, Ishtori Haparchi noted that the Jewish community of Gush Halav read the Megillat Esther in Purim on both the 14th and the 15th of Adar.